oaknational/oak-components/README.md

 4. run `npm install`
 5. To view the storybook run `npm run storybook`

+## Making changes

+We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and [semantic versioning](https://semver.org/).
+Releases are managed by [Semantic Release](https://github.com/semantic-release/semantic-release) and are automatically published to [NPM](https://www.npmjs.com/package/@oaknational/oak-components) on every merge to `main`

+Changes should go through a pull-request to `main` and require approval by at least 1 reviewer.
+You should seek reviews from a QA/designer/PM when necessary.

 ## Testing components inside a host app like OWA

 Sometimes it isn't enough to develop entirely inside Storybook and it might be necessary to try local changes inside a target app.
 You can do this with [yalc](https://github.com/wclr/yalc)